Victoria Doctoral Scholarships

 Applicants must read the full Doctoral Scholarship Regulations before submitting their application.

 Prospective PhD candidates do not need to submit a separate application for a Victoria Doctoral Scholarship—the application is part of your overall PhD admission application.

-If you received an Offer of Place without a scholarship you may reapply by submitting an application to the Scholarships Office.
+If you received an Offer of Place without a scholarship you may reapply for a Victoria Doctoral Scholarship by submitting an application online.
 You will need to provide additional supporting information.
 Existing PhD candidates may also apply or reapply using the same process.

 Eligibility and restrictions